PKing70/signalflow101-conf26/docs/EXERCISES_REPLIT.md

 The checkpoints throughout the session are your signal to pause and look up — that's when we'll discuss what just happened before moving on.

-## Step 0: Sign In To Splunk Observability Cloud And Copy Token Values
+## Step 0A: Start Splunk Observability Cloud

 You will use Splunk Observability Cloud in your browser to view the shared workshop dashboard and to copy the token values your Python environment needs.